-Transportation must be provided to the school of origin when the district receives notice of a child's homeless status, for the duration of the student's homelessness, as well as during the pendency of any disputes.
-Transportation must be provided to the receiving school as defined in Education Law §3209(1)(h) if the student is homeless over multiple school years.
-If a child becomes permanently housed during the school year, the student has the right to transportation services to the school of origin until the end of the academic year, as well as one additional year if it is the student's final grade level or terminal year in the building.
+Transportation must be provided when the district receives notice of a child's homeless status, as well as during the pendency of disputes.
+If a child is receiving transportation to their school of origin and obtains permanent housing during the school year, the student has the right to continued transportation services to the school of origin until the end of the academic year, as well as if the student completes the final grade level in a building, or attends the designated receiving school at the next level.